able-app/docs/controls/components/sec-head.md

 # Section Header

-Used at the top of list, card, grid, masonry sections to separate groupings of like items into sections.
+Component: Used at the top of list, card, grid, masonry sections to separate groupings of like items into sections.
 Actionable icons/text can be used as well to jump the user to additional functionality or activities.
 For Ex.
 A "More" text link to a full list, which the Section only represents a few.

 [Styleguide Link](https://zpl.io/2pRQ39M)